 3. The opportunity to learn and gain knowledge.

 The entrepreneur often wears many hats — the strategic planner, the marketer, the customer service rep, and the sales rep, even the bookkeeper.
-There are a million things you probably didn’t know before you started the business that you are now forced to learn — and gaining all these knowledge enriches you as a person.
+There are a million things you probably didn’t know before you started the business that you are now forced to learn — and gaining all this knowledge enriches you as a person.

 4. The highs and lows of self-employment.

-Entrepreneurs face tremendous challenges and experience incredible joys when these challenges are overcame.
+Entrepreneurs face tremendous challenges and experience incredible joys when these challenges are overcome.
 If you crave excitement, become an entrepreneur.
 One moment, the local newspaper is featuring you; and the next, you are losing your biggest customer.
 There’s never a dull moment in self-employment.

 5. The sense of pride and fulfillment in accomplishing things.

 As an entrepreneur, you make things happen.
-You create a vision, lay out the plans to bring the plan to fruition and pursue the steps needed to make the business a success.
+You create a vision, lay out the plans to bring the plan to fruition, and pursue the steps needed to make the business a success.
 Doing all these things can give you an incredible feeling of pride and joy – seeing your website used by people, finding your products in the department store, getting compliments from customers on how your business has helped them, and being written about by the media.
 In many respects, your business is your baby, and nurturing it and seeing it grow can give any parents a sense of fulfillment.

 6. The confidence you gain in knowing that you can do it.

 Entrepreneurship is tough.
 There will be moments where you will question yourself, or your decisions into going into the business.
 Sometimes, you’d even think that you couldn’t do it when the obstacles seem insurmountable.
-But once you succeed and overcome the challenges, you gain a renewed confidence and respect for yourself that you can do it.
+But once you succeed and overcome the challenges, you gain renewed confidence and respect for yourself that you can do it.